KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 * WebAuthn dual PRF function that takes two salts are returns two keys, use that with 2FA to get decryption key for user secret.
 * OpenID Moderna Account forward spec OpenID Connect Account Porting https://openid.net/specs/openid-connect-account-porting-1_0.html also requires a trusted server.
 * Include the WebAuthn credentialID in the did document as part of bootstrapping info.
 Only the person with the authenticator would be able to decrypt the user secrets into the wallet.
 (John Bradley)
 * A collection of pictures (or phrases) could be presented to the user until the key data was fully recovered.
 (No small number of matches would suffice.)
 One example is [Fuzzy Vault].
+Another is Account Recovery with Expanded Password System [Regeneration].
 * A set of biometric data can be used to grant access as described in [Horcrux].
 * A new key could be generated and bound to the user's ID.
 This would require assistance from a trusted server as well as some helper authentication factors.